LGVProd/holbertonschool-shell/basics/README.md

-7-Added script that moves a file from /tmp to the new directory from step 6 8-Added script that removes the file from step 7 9-Added script that removes the directory created in step 6
+7-Added script that moves a file from /tmp to the new directory from step 6 8-Added script that removes the file from step 7 9-Added script that removes the directory created in step 6 10-Added script that changes the working directory to the previous one